import SEOAnswerBox from ’../../components/SEOAnswerBox.astro’; import ComplianceChecklist from ’../../components/ComplianceChecklist.astro’;

 2. The Golden Rule of Answering

-The Rule: Train your staff to answer only the question asked.
+Train your staff to answer only the question asked.
 Be concise.
-If the answer is “Yes,” say “Yes” and provide the evidence.
-Do not volunteer extra information about how difficult the process is or about the time it broke last month.
+If the answer is “Yes,” provide the evidence and stop talking.
+Do not volunteer extra information.

 Phase 3: The Post-Audit (The New Normal)